-Query for filtering the relation targets by their type.
-Script which returns a dedicated string for the relation target label.
+Relation target type filter Query for filtering the relation targets by their type.
+Script for relation target label Script which returns a dedicated string for the relation target label.
 If not used, the primary name of the rela- tion target is shown as label.
 Example: A person belongs to a department with the name Dpt.
 IV .
 Using a suitable script, it is possible to change the output for the person from Dpt.
 IV to Darm- stadt city administration, Dpt.
 IV .
-Only available for relations.
+Show relation target Only available for relations.
 By default only the name of the relation target is dis- played.
 When you click the name, the relation target opens in another editor.
 But if you choose the Show relation target option, the re- lation targets are shown directly, which means not just their names, but also all their properties.
-Tooltip which appears when hovering the mouse pointer over the relation target.
-A placholder text which is shown in light grey when the relevant string attribute has no attribute value yet.
-Script which returns a string for the placeholder text in- stead of a statically configured placholder text.
-Ceript which roturns a string for the tooltin instead of a Script which returns a string for the tooltip instead of a statically configured tooltip.
+Display Tooltip Tooltip which appears when hovering the mouse pointer over the relation target.
+Placeholder text A placholder text which is shown in light grey when the relevant string attribute has no attribute value yet. relevant string attribute has no attribute value yet.
+Script for placeholder text Script which returns a string for the placeholder text in- stead of a statically configured placholder text.
+Script for placeholder text Script for tooltip Script which returns a string for the placeholder text in- Script which returns a string for the placeholder text in- stead of a statically configured placholder text.Script which returns a string for the tooltip instead of a Script for tooltip Script which returns a string for the placeholder text in- stead of a statically configured placholder text.Script which returns a string for the tooltip instead of a